 In 1990, one year after the Velvet Revolution, Martina commenced Fashion Design and Textile studies at a prestige school in Brno.
 These studies, lasting four years, improved her design, drawing and painting skills.
 However, it would be some time before these would be put into practice as the world was opening up to Czechs, who could now travel abroad relatively easily.

-In 1995 Martina travelled to London, working as an au pair and spending her leisure time sketching subjects in St. James’s Park.
-In 1998 she spent six months traveling in the United States meeting people who made her realise anything was possible.
+In 1995 Martina traveled to London, working as an au pair and spending her leisure time sketching subjects in St. James’s Park.
+In 1998 she spent six months traveling in the United States meeting people who made her realize anything was possible.
 In 1999 Martina returned to Prague and started to paint oil on a black canvas using a palette knife.

 Martina Krupičková has since had 28 exhibitions, including works in the Royal Academy Summer Exhibition, Art Tentation Monaco and the Edinburgh Art Fair.
 Martina holds a few awards and also had started to cooperate with the most important Czech auction houses.

 Martina’s statement about her artistic journey follows.
 “My first oil painting was in 1999 as a Christmas gift for my partner and has resulted in many more paintings since; all characterized by strong color and bold strokes on a black background playing with light and shadow.
 A palette knife is used in the creation of these paintings.
 Since that first painting in 1999, I believe I’ve developed my own style.
 The light is the most important part of the painting.
 It can give the right sparkle or completely destroy it.
 The challenge is to capture the right balance of light and shadow to add depth.
 My pictures draw on personal experiences that are a reflection of the visible – landscapes, cityscapes and transport.”
 Her website is www.martinakrupickova.com

 3rd Place – David Blank – “Thiele Tanning – Milwaukee”